1 / 7

 Overview

-Epipremnum aureum is golden pothos (devil's ivy), an evergreen trailing or climbing vine growing 72-120 inches (180-300 cm / 6-10 feet) indoors and up to 40 feet (12 m) in the wild.
-Glossy green heart-shaped to oval leaves 4-6 inches (10-15 cm) on young plants, up to 12 inches (30 cm) on climbing mature specimens, with irregular golden-yellow variegation along veins and margins.
-Aerial roots at each node allow climbing.
-In the aroid family (Araceae).
+Epipremnum aureum is golden pothos (devil's ivy), an evergreen trailing or climbing vine in the aroid family (Araceae) growing 72-120 inches (180-300 cm / 6-10 feet) indoors and up to 40 ft (12 m) in the wild.
+Glossy green heart-shaped to oval leaves are 4-6 inches (10-15 cm) on young plants, up to 12 inches (30 cm) on climbing mature specimens, with irregular golden-yellow variegation along veins and margins.
+Aerial roots at each node allow climbing on supports.
 The variegation fades in low light and intensifies in bright indirect light.
-Tolerates low light — one of the most shade-tolerant houseplants.
+The species ranks among the more shade-tolerant houseplants in cultivation, though the variegation diminishes in deep shade.
 Direct sun burns the leaves.
-Sometimes confused with Philodendron hederaceum (heartleaf philodendron) — distinguished by the more prominent golden variegation and the waxy leaf texture.
+Sometimes confused with Philodendron hederaceum (heartleaf philodendron) — separated by the more prominent golden variegation and the waxy leaf texture.
 Propagates readily from stem cuttings in water.
-Invasive in tropical regions (Florida, Hawaii) — do not release outdoors in frost-free climates.
+Invasive in tropical regions (Florida, Hawaii) — should not be released outdoors in frost-free climates since the species forms dense canopy-smothering colonies in disturbed tropical forest.
 All parts contain insoluble calcium oxalate crystals: toxic to pets and humans if ingested (mouth pain, swelling, drooling).
 Zones 10-11 outdoors only; a houseplant elsewhere.
 Growth rate is moderate indoors, fast in tropical conditions.

 Native Range

-Native to tropical rainforests of Southeast Asia, particularly the Solomon Islands and surrounding Pacific islands.
-An epiphytic or ground-dwelling vine in humid forest environments.Suggested Uses
+Epipremnum aureum is native to tropical rainforests of Southeast Asia, particularly the Solomon Islands and surrounding Pacific islands, where the species grows as an epiphytic or ground-dwelling vine in humid forest environments.Suggested Uses

-Grown as a houseplant in hanging baskets (trailing) or on moss poles (climbing).
-Tolerates low light.
+Grown as a houseplant in hanging baskets (for the trailing habit) or on moss poles (for the climbing habit).
+Tolerates low-light positions where many houseplants struggle.
 Containers of at least 1 gallon (4 L).
 Outdoors only in zones 10-11.
-All parts toxic.
-Invasive in frost-free tropical regions — do not release outdoors.How to Identify
+All parts toxic to pets and humans.
+Invasive in frost-free tropical regions — should not be released outdoors in those climates.
+Not suited to homes with curious pets that chew foliage.How to Identify

 Appearance